Meadowlarke/Bibliography/Bibliography.md

 > p.
 329: CRIM and computers to understand Masses.

+Micklem, James, Andrew Cooke, and Mark Stone.
+"Xylophone Mysic of Uganda: The _Embaire_ of Nakibembe, Busoga." _African Music_ 7, no. 4 (1999): 29-46.

+29: The xylophones are now rare.

+30: Eastern Uganda, Bugwere and Busoga, and their instruments.

+34: Performance.

+35: Singing.

+36: Performing variations.

+43: "TUBS" notation.

+44: Drumming parts.

 ##### Miner, Horace.
 "Body Rituals Among the Nacirema." _American Anthropologist_ 58, no. 3 (1956): 503-507.

 503: Overview of Nacirema culture.